 The first seven floors of the building are occupied by offices and the upper floors host 550 apartments.
-An extensive makeover of the street-level retail space is currently underway.

 The property was known as Doral Plaza when it opened for occupancy in 1982.
 It was designed by Reinheimer and Associates.

 Millennium Park Plaza occupies a prominent gateway site at the northeast corner of Michigan Ave and Randolph St. That high visibility accounts in part for the scorn that some critics have heaped on the building’s architecture.

 Millennium Park Plaza offers studio, 1-, 2- and 3-bedroom apartments.